-...help youth and young adults with special needs in the Austin, Texas area develop lifelong independence and achieve their full potential through continuing educational, vocational, and community experiences.
+...help adults with intellectual/developmental disabilities in the Austin, Texas area connect with the community, develop greater lifelong independence, and achieve their full potential, through a variety of social, educational, recreational and vocational experiences.

 The Adventurers began...